bcnmy/custom-session-storage-tutorial/README.md

 ## Run

+create .env file and paste the PRIVATE_KEY of your wallet.
 It includes a script to create session and session details will be saved in files.
 One will need to create two file in the root folder with ${ smartAccountAddress }_sessions.json and ${ smartAccountAddress }_signers.json names.
 For instance, if the account address is 0x123 then create 0x123_sessions.json and 0x123_signers.json.

 ```bash